International Workshop on Limited Visibility

 Food and beverages

-We are expected to clean up our own dishes.
+Kitchen rules: We are expected to clean up our own dishes.
+Glasses and

-session.
-Glasses and cups should be retrieved from rooms.
-There is
+cups should be retrieved from rooms.
+The cook washes the dinner dishes,

 Material for breakfast is provided (usually, unless they forget) by

 Bellairs.
 This is basic fare: Wheatabix, corn flakes, white balloon